Church of St Thomas à Becket, Capel

-The Church of St Thomas à Becket is a redundant Anglican church in the village of Capel, Kent, England.
+The Church of St Thomas Becket is a redundant Anglican church in the village of Capel, Kent, England.
 It is recorded in the National Heritage List for England as a designated Grade I listed building, and is under the care of the Churches Conservation Trust.
 Capel is located 4 mi east of Tonbridge, off the B2017 road.
 It is said that Thomas Becket preached either in the church, or under a yew tree in the churchyard.

 History

 The church originated in the Norman era.
 The chancel arch dates from the 13th century, and the tower and the nave from the 14th or early 15th century.
 Alterations were made in the 16th century.
 There was a fire in the tower in 1639, and it had to be partly rebuilt.
 The chancel and the south wall were refurbished during the 19th century.
 The church was vested in the Churches Conservation Trust on 8 July 1986.
 It is open daily for visitors.